DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/Docs/proposal.md

 - **LON** - float64 - Longitude

 # Target Variable and Predictors
-Through this analysis, I am trying to identify which areas and populations in LA have been hit the hardest by crime from 2010 to 2019 <br>
+Through this analysis, I am trying to predict the weapon used to commit the crime in LA <br>

-**Target variable for the ML Model** - Area <br>
+**Target variable for the ML Model** - Weapon Desc <br>
-**Features** - Area Code, LAT, LON, Premis Cd, Rpt Dist No., Location, Cross Street
+**Features** - Area Name, Crm Cd Desc, Vict Sex, Vict Descent, Premis Desc; Vict age, Area